camaraproject/Governance/CONTRIBUTING.md

 * Work on a fork of the repository.

 * Branch from the main branch and, if needed, rebase to the current main branch before submitting your pull request.
-If it doesn't merge cleanly with main you may be asked to rebase your changes.
+If it doesn't merge cleanly with main you may be asked to rebase your changes (see this ["Git rebase tutorial for help"]()).

 * Commits should be as small as possible while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).